ka9q/ka9q-radio/docs/FFTW3.md

 one thread).
 Do *NOT* omit the -T 1 option, or you may destroy all your previous computation work!
 Again, keep all your previous wisdomf files so you can back up if you make a mistake.

+FFTW's internal multithreading option (that I use with 1 thread) is distinct from my use of what I call *external multithreading*.
+This is controlled by the **fft-threads** option in the config file.
+I found it easier and faster to just run multiple independent copies of FFTW on different blocks of data.

 It's tempting, but *don't* just blindly copy **/etc/fftw/wisdomf** from one machine to another.
 Generate a new one.
 I once saw *radiod* run at